raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 When the Playdate is plugged in to power, animated wallpapers will refresh at 30 frames per second.
 When running on battery, the display will enter a lower-power state to save energy, refreshing at 5 frames per second.

+If you open the app without a Wireless connection, the main screen won't contain weather information, or The Fold™.
+Feel free to continue using the app as a screensaver.
+When you get back into a place with internet, open the Slide menu and select 'refresh' to scout for new weather data.

+> 💡 *When no connection is available, automatic refresh of weather data will be disabled.*

 ## The Fold™

-By using the crank on the main screen, you can wring up The Fold™.
+By using the crank or d-pad on the main screen, you can wring up The Fold™.
 This contains more detailed weather info for your current location, such as:

 - Current temperature and estimated forecast
 - "Feels like" temperature, and HI/LO temps for the day